MTMD: Multi-Scale Temporal Memory Learning and Efficient Debiasing Framework for Stock Trend Forecasting: Methodology

-\item \textbf{Memory-assisted Stock-concept feature extractor:} This framework is shown in Figure \ref{fm2}.
-We add a memory block for predefined concept module and hidden concept module, where the memory block is composed of $K$ memory items.
-These memory blocks are global, which collect all information in previous timestamps.
+\item \textbf{Memory-Aware Feature Aggregators:} This framework is shown in Fig. \ref{fig:frame2}.
+We add a memory block for the predefined concept module and the hidden concept module, where the memory block is composed of $K$ memory items.
+These memory blocks are global and collect all information in previous timestamps.
 The predefined concept module, hidden concept module, and individual information module are trained only in the current timestamp, thus they are local.
 Here, we can say that memory blocks are global aggregation and other modules are local aggregation.
-Shown as the blue dotted box in Figure \ref{fm2}, it is the local aggregation, which uses stock-concept feature extractor for local encoding.
-Shown as red dotted box in Figure \ref{fm2}, it is the global aggregation.
-For the first two module $\theta\in\{1,2\}$, predefined concept module or hidden concepts module, we input the stock-concept feature $\vec{\hat{h}}^{t,\theta}_i$ to its memory block, and get a low-noise and global feature $\vec{q}^{t,\theta}_i$.
-This global feature $\vec{q}^{t,\theta}_i$ will be removed from current input feature to generate the input of the next module.
-Thus, we have $\vec{h}^{t,\theta+1}_i=\vec{h}^{t,\theta}_i-\vec{q}^{t,\theta}_i$.
+Shown as the blue dotted box in Fig. \ref{fig:frame2}, it is the local aggregation, which uses a stock-concept feature extractor for local encoding.
+Shown as the red dotted box in Fig. \ref{fig:frame2}, it is the global aggregation.
+For the first two modules $\theta\in\{1,2\}$, predefined concept module or hidden concepts module, we input the stock-concept feature $\hat{\vec{h}}^{t,\theta}_i$ to its memory block, and get a low-noise and global feature $\vec{q}^{t,\theta}_i$.
+This global feature $\vec{q}^{t,\theta}_i$ will be removed from the current input feature to generate the input of the next module.
+Thus, we have $\vec{h}^{t,\theta+1}_i=\vec{h}^{t,\theta}_i-\vec{q}^{t,\theta}_i$. \item \textbf{Stock trend regressor} is a feed-forward network, which finally sums the different types of features given by the feature extractor above to make forecasts. \end{itemize}